Massage and RSI

 Research has indicated that massage helps with pain from Carpal Tunnel Syndrome or RSI.
-I have personally tried this many times with poor results.
-The problem may be that many massage therapists do not know how to lightly work on the affected areas.
+I have personally tried this many times with mixed results, but then realized a better way to approach it.
+The problem may be that many massage therapists do not know how to lightly work on the affected areas, nor do they know the specific anatomy of the hands and wrists area.
 After a massage my hands would feel like I typed far too long.
 It would take a day or two for me to recover.
-I have since told them to omit any area from my forearms to my hands.

 Some states are much better than others at requiring appropriate levels of education to massage therapists.